-IMPORTANT: Disengage blade clutch, shut off engine and remove key before servicing, cleaning or making adjustments.
+IMPORTANT: Disengage PTO, shut off engine, wait for all moving parts to stop, and remove key before servicing, cleaning or making adjustments.

-- 5.2.1 Cutting Height Adjustment. - a) Stop machine and move drive levers out to neutral lock position. - b) Disengage blades. - c) Raise the deck lever to the transport position (also the 4.5" cutting height position).
+5.2.1 Cutting Height Adjustment.

+- a) Stop machine and move drive levers out to neutral lock position. - b) Disengage PTO. - c) Raise the deck lever to the transport position (also the 4.5" cutting height position).
 See Fig 5.

-NOTE: When changing cutting height positions, always come to a complete stop and disengage the mower blades.
+NOTE: When changing cutting height positions, always come to a complete stop and disengage the PTO.

-CUTTING HEIGHT POSITION
+FIG. 5 CUTTING HEIGHT POSITION

 - d) Insert height adjustment pin into hole corresponding to desired cutting height and install hairpin cotter.
-See decal on deck lift plate. - e) Move lever out of transport (or 4.5" cutting height) position and down onto height adjustment pin to mow at selected height.

-- f) To transport, move lever back up to transport (or 4.5" cutting height) position. - g) Adjust anti-scalp rollers for Normal Operating Conditions.
-Stop engine and remove key.
+See decal on deck lift plate. - e) Move lever out of transport (or 4.5" cutting height) position and down onto height adjustment pin to mow at selected height. - f) To transport, move lever back up to transport (or 4.5" cutting height) position. - g) Adjust anti-scalp rollers for Normal Operating Conditions.
+Stop engine, wait for all moving parts to stop, and remove key.
 Place rollers in one of the positions shown in Fig. 6.
 Rollers will maintain 3/4 in.
 (19 mm) clearance to the ground to minimize gouging and roller wear or damage.
 For Maximum Deck Flotation, place rollers one hole position lower.
 Rollers should maintain 1/4 in.
 (6.4 mm) minimum clearance to ground.
 Do Not adjust rollers to support the deck.
 Be sure bolt is tightened properly or loss of anti-scalp roller may result.